harmeshgv/SmartHealth-LLM/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback or suggestions, feel free to reach out at **harmeshgopinathan@gmail.com**

 ---